Background pattern

 • If you have any liver problems.

-• You should talk to your doctor about any suspicious changes in your skin.The treatment with Altina may possibly increase the risk of skin cancer.
+• You should discuss with your doctor any suspicious changes in your skin.
+Treatment with Altina may possibly increase the risk of skin cancer.

-Children and adolescents
+Children and Adolescents

-Other medications and Altina
+Other Medications and Altina

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Inform your doctor especially if you are taking any of the following medications:

-• Certain antidepressants (selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, tricyclic antidepressants, or tetracyclic antidepressants).
+• Certain antidepressants (selective serotonin reuptake inhibitors, selective serotonin-norepinephrine reuptake inhibitors, tricyclic or tetracyclic antidepressants).

 • The antibiotic ciprofloxacin used against infections.

-• The antitussive dextromethorphan.
+• The cough suppressant dextromethorphan.

-• Sympathomimetics such as those found in eye drops, nasal and oral decongestants, and anticholinergic medications containing ephedrine or pseudoephedrine.
+• Sympathomimetics such as those found in eye drops, nasal decongestants, and oral medications and cough medicines that contain ephedrine or pseudoephedrine.

-Pregnancy, lactation, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 You should avoid taking Altina if you are pregnant, as the effects of Altina on pregnancy and the fetus are unknown.

-Driving and operating machines
+Driving and Using Machines

-Consult your doctor before driving or operating machines, as both Parkinson's disease and treatment with Altina may affect your ability to perform these activities.
+Consult your doctor before driving or using machines, as both Parkinson's disease and treatment with Altina may affect your ability to perform these activities.
 Altina may cause dizziness or drowsiness, as well as sudden sleep episodes.

 3. How to Take Altina

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

 The recommended dose of Altina is 1 tablet of 1 mg taken by mouth, once a day.